 A wood fireplace will require a chimney, and will likely involve appropriate zoning codes in their construction.
 On the other hand, a gas fireplace can either be non-vented or vented.
 Vented models will require a little less construction work than an entire wood fireplace and chimney.
 Also, keep in mind that where you'll install your fireplace will dictate the level of construction necessary.

 This is a crucial thing you need to consider.
 A wood fireplace can provide your home with a traditional and natural feel.
 However, they do need a lot more maintenance with regards to inspection and cleaning.
 You also need to buy, transport, and store firewood.

 A gas fireplace is easier to keep clean and operate.
 You simply have to connect it to your home's current natural gas supply or buy a liquid propane tank.
 Although gas is a fuel that burns clean, wood creates an ambiance to your home that's hard to beat.
-So make sure to put some thought with your choice.
+So make sure to put some thought into your choice.